anku580/Java-Algorithms/README.md

 ### 👋 Hi coders !!!

-This Hactoberfest, we have brought you this repo where you can contribute your Java Algorithms.
+This Hacktoberfest, we have brought you this repo where you can contribute your Java Algorithms.
 So, contribute here and get a chance to win Hacktoberfest Tees. 👕
 <hr>

 ### Algos added till now..